 Last but certainly not least I spent my last few days in Faleolupo on the northwest coast of Savai’i.
 The tide had aligned perfectly with the early morning sea glass, so I surfed the reef break straight out from the beach fales each morning.
 During the day I paddled in and out of the tidal pools and estuary through the village and even took some local kids on paddle board cruises to and from the reef.

 Overall, as much work as it was to hitchhike and ferry across two islands with my board I would say it’s Hala gear that made my trip the most worthwhile.
 Having my board with me took me to some amazing snorkeling, underwater caves for free diving, and built a playful connection between myself and the local children.
-My doubts of not knowing what to do with all my island time were proven wrong because I always had my board to hop on.
+My doubts about not knowing what to do with all my island time were proven wrong because I always had my board to hop on.
 Talofa Lava HALA!